Week 3: RESOLVE

 Refreshing Goals Instructions:

 Step 1: If you haven’t done this recently, take a values assessment to determine your motivations right now.
-Our values can change over time, and 2020 was certainly a year that crystalized what mattered to us.
+Our values can change over time, and the last few years certainly crystalized what mattered to us.
 Let your values light the way of what you really, really want to show up in your life.
 Here is a link to our favorite, complimentary values assessment.

 Step 3: Make a list of the things that you’d like to see happen in your career, business, and life in the coming year.
 List at least 15 ideas.
-These can be simple, such as learn to play golf.
-Or they can be metrics such as close at least 3 new executive coaching clients each month.
+These can be simple, such as learning to play golf.
+Or they can be metrics such as closing at least 3 new executive coaching clients each month.

 Step 4: Do a double check to make sure these are the things that you are truly motivated to do this year.
 For example, if I’ve written a goal such as “Get my LinkedIn Profile finally finished” even in the way that goal is written I’m creating wasted energy.
 I’m already self-deprecating for something I feel I “should” have already done.
 Don’t should all over yourself!
 It’s completely wasted energy.
 If you needed it already you would have already finished it.
 Acknowledge that you were doing other things that mattered more at that time which were necessary.
 And you still are.
 If finishing something like your LinkedIn profile is something that genuinely feels like it’s the right time to work on, make sure your goal language reflects that.
 Try this “Find a fun way to get my LinkedIn profile to a point where I feel good about it.”